kfilimon/java-boot-camp/docs/01-primer/08-docker.md

    The `alpine:3.11` does not depend on anything (as indicated by the [`FROM scratch` instruction]( https://docs.docker.com/develop/develop-images/baseimages/)) and is referred to as base image.

    If we want to create a docker image from scratch, we need to merge both docker images, and the files they are referring to, into our docker file.
-Note that this is necessary in our case, and will simply extend an existing image.
+Note that this is not necessary in our case, and we will simply extend an existing image.

    **Steps**: